mostlyserious/craft-imgix-picture/README.md

 1. The first argument must be a Craft Asset object.
 1. The second is an array of transforms.
     - a non-standard `breakpoint` property is a min-width pixel value that adds a min-width media query to `<source>` elements inside the picture, ex: `media="(min-width: 1024px)"`.
+    - Focal Point parameters are added automatically if the Asset has a focal point.
     - Transforms may contain any parameter in the imgix [Rendering API](https://docs.imgix.com/apis/rendering/overview).
 Recommended default attributes are set by the plugin as a baseline, but will be overidden with any you provide here.
     ```php
     /* Defaults are */